skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 void pass_match(FILE *in, FILE *out, const char *pattern, regex_t *re);
 ~~~

 Bleh.
 This is ugly and won't scale well.
+What happens when more kinds
-It would be much better to
+of filters are needed?
+It would be much better to accept a single
-accept a single object that covers both cases, and possibly even
+object that covers both cases, and possibly even another kind of
-another kind of filter in the future.
+filter in the future.

 ### A Generalized Filter